Revealing the Connection Between the Filamentary Hierarchy and Star Cluster Formation in a Simulated NGC 628 Galaxy: Data and Methods

 \subsection{Galaxy setup}

-We simulate at high-resolution, a two-arm galaxy using the \textsc{ramses} code \citep{teyssier_cosmological_2002} that includes magnetohydrodynamics, heating and cooling, and initial conditions chosen to mimic the extensively observed galaxy NGC 628.
-Our NGC 628-like simulation is a modified version of the Milky Way-like setup from \citet{pillsworth_filamentary_2025}, built from modifications made in \citet{RobinsonWadsley2025}.
-Both setups use the AGORA project initial conditions \citep{Kim_2016}.
-We refer the reader to \citet{zhao_filamentary_2024} for full details of the physics included in our model.
+We simulate at high-resolution, a two-arm galaxy using the \textsc{ramses} code \citep{teyssier_cosmological_2002} that includes magnetohydrodynamics, heating and cooling, and initial conditions chosen to mimic the extensively observed galaxy NGC 628. \textbf{Our NGC 628-like simulation is a modified version of the Milky Way-like setup from \citet{RobinsonWadsley2025}, which had a more massive disk than that used in the AGORA project \citep{Kim_2016}.
+Here we use a further revised disk mass and distribution function derived by Dr. Jerry Sellwood that is a closer match to NGC 628.} We refer the reader to \citet{zhao_filamentary_2024} for full details of the physics included in our model.

-We changed the initial conditions of the Milky Way-like simulation to best match those observed for NGC 628, setting the gas mass to ${M}_{gas}$ $ = 1.1 \times 10^{10} \textup{ M}_{\odot}$ \citep{kahre_extinction_2018}, and the radial scale length and scale height to ${R}_{scale} = 3.1 \textup{ kpc}$ and ${z}_{scale} = 0.4 \textup{ kpc}$ respectively \citep{aniyan_resolving_2018}.
-Our maximum rotation speed is ${v}_{rot}= 180 \pm 9 \textup{ km/s}$ as derived from the THINGS \& HERACLES surveys \citep{aniyan_resolving_2018}.
-We include an initial, old stellar population and a two-arm spiral with ${v}_{rot} = 180 \textup{ km/s}$ provided to us by Dr. Jerry Sellwood who wrote a script to sample the IMF to initialize the old stellar population for a strong two-arm spiral galaxy \citep[see also][]{RobinsonWadsley2025}.
-Our simulation includes the formation of new star particles, supernova feedback, a live dark matter halo, and magnetic fields which simulate the structure and evolution of NGC 628 in a 300 kpc box.
+\textbf{We adopted initial conditions that best match those observed for NGC 628}, setting the gas mass to ${M}_{gas}$ $ = 1.1 \times 10^{10} \textup{ M}_{\odot}$ \citep{kahre_extinction_2018}, and the radial scale length and scale height to ${R}_{scale} = 3.1 \textup{ kpc}$ and ${z}_{scale} = 0.4 \textup{ kpc}$ respectively \citep{aniyan_resolving_2018}.
+Our maximum rotation speed is ${v}_{rot}= 180 \pm 9 \textup{ km/s}$ as derived from the THINGS \& HERACLES surveys \citep{aniyan_resolving_2018}. \textbf{We include an initial, old stellar population with ${v}_{rot} = 180 \textup{ km/s}$ provided to us by Dr. Jerry Sellwood.} Our simulation includes the formation of new star particles, supernova feedback, a live dark matter halo, and magnetic fields which simulate the structure and evolution of NGC 628 in a 300 kpc box.
 We evolve the galaxy for 327 Myr at a resolution of 4.58 pc, saving snapshots approximately every 5 Myr.
 We work with data from the last 10 snapshots (which translates to approximately 60 Myr) of our simulation because it is after the first star formation epoch and approximately 100 Myr after the galaxy has reached a steady state.

 For a visual example, we show in figure \ref{fig:JWST_sim_compare} a snapshot of our simulated galactic structure next to the JWST observations of NGC 628.
 On the left, the observations show the center of NGC 628 in infrared, with dark voids representing the superbubbles and the dense gas and dust organized into bright white lanes.
 On the righthand, a column density map of the gas in our simulated NGC 628-like galaxy.
 We overplot the filaments, as identified with FilFinder \citep{koch_filament_2015} in white contours.
 We find that our simulation matches closely to NGC 628.